Working in Market - New Zealand

 - Due to New Zealand’s proximity to Australia, the wholesale network is smaller here, compared to other international markets.
 Many Kiwi travel agents have a history of booking direct and have the confidence to manage all elements of holiday packages.
 The wholesalers that do exist operate nation-wide, with many owned by the large retail chains.

-- Major wholesalers selling Australia currently include Infinity Holidays (part of Flight Centre), Go Holidays (part of Helloworld), Lifestyle Holidays (part of First Travel Group) and Expedia’s TAAP program, exclusive to retail travel agents.
-Bed banks such as Hotel Beds also play a key role for some travel agents.
+- Major wholesalers selling Australia currently include Infinity Holidays (part of Flight Centre Group) and Go Holidays (part of Helloworld).
+Trade-friendly OTAs such as Hotel Beds and Expedia also play a key role for some travel agents, offering a wide range of inventory.

 Retail agents